wanjikum/issue_tracker/README.md

  `$ pip install requirements.txt`

- Run the application with either of the two commands:
+ Run the application using the following commands:
  ```
  $ python app.py
  ```